 4. Email is the Best Internal Communications Tool for a Multigenerational Workforce

-Even though it may seem like Slack is replacing email with its attractive interface and the ability to immediately engage millennials, the fact of the matter is that you need to ensure your internal communications strategy is catering to a multigenerational workforce.
+Even though it may seem like Slack is replacing email, the fact of the matter is that you need to ensure your internal communications strategy is catering to a multigenerational workforce.

 So email is definitely not going anywhere.
 In fact, it’s thriving.
 I rest my case.